Virginia parents advocate for tax rebates, school funding ahead of special session - NewsBreak

 Green said parents like her are struggling to make ends meet.

-“I’m feeling like economic disparity is a disease, and I caught it,” Green said.Chesterfield PTA says school district could face over 700 teacher vacancies by this summer
+“I’m feeling like economic disparity is a disease, and I caught it,” Green said.19th-Century school for black children vandalized in Va

 Emily Smarte is a Waynesboro resident and a single mother with a 5-year-old child.